vmware-archive/salt-windows-bootstrap/README.md

 Source and target directories can be changed by editing variables towards the top. of the file.

+You'll still need to edit the minion configuration file in order to run

 ## Notes
 If the script fails to run, you may need to change the execution policy.
 Run the following in powershell:
 Set-ExecutionPolicy RemoteSigned

+## Warning
+This script will overwrite existing config files in C:\Salt.